a11ywatch/kayle/kayle_innate/README.md

 # kayle_innate

-The rust lib for accessibility things.
+The incomplete Rust lib for accessibility things.

+Check out [accessibility-rs](https://github.com/a11ywatch/accessibility-rs) to make updates and add new rules.

 ## Building